Thursday, Feb 23, 2017

 The collections in Mikkelsen Library are in an open-stack format allowing patrons direct access to library materials.
 The book collection contains over 200,000 volumes arranged by the Library of Congress Classification system.
 Books with call numbers A-C are on the lower level, call numbers D & E on the main level and call numbers F-Z are on the upper level.
 Items designated as oversized are shelved together on the upper level.
 (Floor Plan)

 The Center for Western Studies, collects and preserves historical materials relating to South Dakota and the Northern Plains.
 The Center also houses the College Archives.
 Catalog records for books, manuscripts, and papers in the Center's collections are included in the Library Catalog.
-For more information, visit the Center's Exhibits & Collections page.
+For more information, visit the Center's Archives and Exhibits page.

 Located adjacent to the reference area, the Faculty/Alumni display features recent publications of Augustana faculty and alumni.

 Mikkelsen Library is a selective depository for the U.S. Government Printing Office.
 The library houses over 160,000 documents, a selection of approximately 25% of the information published by the United States government.
 Some of these publications are shelved in the regular book collection.
-The majority, however, are arranged by Superintendent of Documents classification number and shelved in the balcony area of the upper level.
+The majority, however, are arranged by Superintendent of Documents classification number and shelved after the reference collection on the main floor.

 The library subscribes to more than 300 journals and periodicals in print format.
 A selection of browsing periodicals are placed on display shelves located on the main floor.
 The remainder of the collection is shelved on the lower level in compact shelving.
 If you require assistance retrieving periodicals, please contact a staff member.